spsforks/QB64-Wiki/Concatenation.md

 ```

-*Example 2:* Inserting numerical values in a PRINT string with semicolons, PRINT USING and PRINT with concatenation.
+Inserting numerical values in a PRINT string with semicolons, PRINT USING and PRINT with concatenation.

 ```vb